What is therapy?

 What's it all about?

 To begin with, you may of heard of both counselling and psychotherapy.
 There are various definitions to how these two models differ so I tend to think of counselling as shorter term work which generally focuses on a specific topic, for example, conflict at work or stress.
 In contrast psychotherapy more often than not is long-term work, which goes more in-depth into the presenting problem, for example early trauma and attachment issues.
-However, I refer to both on my website as therapy.

 How I work